 - Orange Line – Subway Cave Trail

-Hiking Tip: If you’re trying to visit as many Sedona caves as possible, don’t miss the spur trail leading to Kachina Cave not long after passing through the residential area.
+Tip: If you’re trying to visit as many caves as possible, don’t miss the spur trail leading to Kachina Cave not long after passing through the residential area on the way into Boynton Canyon.

 Sedona’s Subway Cave is accessed by taking a spur trail around 2 miles into the Boynton Canyon hike.
 A huge black and gray burned tree is the turn-off landmark to look out for.